Farm'ers Market

 Check out some great science and math educator blogs: Steve Spangler, Beautiful Biology, A Difference (Math Teacher)

 Look for the "blog roll" to find other good teacher blogs and websites.
-Also go to High Tech Learning: Blogging or Escrapbooking: Blogging for other ideas.
+Create your own Google Reader account to track what other teachers are thinking and doing.

 Nothing excites young people more than authentic, hands-on experiences.
 Look at your local community.
 Use the technology to help you make connections.
 Email your historical museum, contact your Chamber of Commerce, use the websites of local businesses in math assignments.
 Look up your town on Wikipedia and scroll to the bottom for city links.
 Make a location connections.